pollyjuice74/5G-Decoder/README.md

 ## Results
 It got 0 Bit Error Rate (decoded all errors) for EbNos between 5-13dB (5 is more noise like in a city with many wifi and cellular signals interfering, 10-20 is similar to a open space with less signal overlap) from a custom dataset that adds noise based on a normal distribution and a rayleigh distribution that simulates real world multipath noise (noise overlap from multiple sources).
 It takes a recieved vector `y = f(x) + z`, where `x` is a all zeros vector that is the original binary bits sent, `f` is a phase shift keying mapping binary bits to a real number signal to send through the channel, `z` is a real number noise vector form the normal and rayleigh distributions.

+**Speed Imporovement:** Time it decodes on a Google Colab TPU was 160 vectors of size (100,) with a parity check matrix of size (100,50) at 0.07 seconds.

 The relative time it decodes on a Google Colab TPU was 100 vectors of size (121,) with a parity check matrix of size (121,44) at 60 seconds.

-These results can be found on the `LinearTranDiff.ipynb` notebook.
+These results can be found on the `notebooks/LinearTranDiff.ipynb` notebook.

 ## Overview